dilvang/dilvang.github.io/index.md

 -Project in collaboration with project partner

-During May 2019 me and my project partner developed a a LED lamp on a arduino that was not bound to a button being pressed down.
+During May 2019 me and my project partner developed a a LED lamp on a arduino that was not bound to a button being pressed down after initial press.
 <br>This project was written in:
-<br>-Arduino code
+<br>-Arduino IDE

 ---